 You can go right down and stand on the Via Domitia (or take it a step further and sit yourself down because how many times in your life can you sit on a 2,000 year old Roman road and not be run over by a chariot?).
 Go ahead.
 Feel the grooves in the stone worn by centuries of wheels.

-I could have happily sat here for hours but I was with a group from a hotel barge, the Athos, on a cruise down the Canal du Midi, and people were starting to look at me oddly.
+I could have happily sat here for hours but I was visiting Narbonne with a group from our hotel barge, the Athos, on a cruise down the Canal du Midi, and people were starting to look at me oddly.

 Back when Narbonne was the capital of the province of Gallia Narbonensis, and the first Roman colony in France, it was an important port.